Trump, Biden catapult Jan. 6 into race for White House

 “The threat Donald Trump posed in 2020 to American democracy has only grown more dire in the years since,” she added.
 “Our message is clear and it is simple: We are running a campaign like the fate of our democracy depends on it.
 Because it does.”

-Biden has been preparing for this speech throughout the week and on Wednesday, he had lunch with a group of scholars and historians about it.
+Biden has been preparing for this speech throughout the week; he had lunch Wednesday with a group of scholars and historians about it.
 The White House said the group discussed “the ongoing threats to democracy and democratic institutions both here in America and around the world.”.

-“The president tends to—and he’s done this before, he’s met with historians before—ahead of an important national moment, which we’re about to see certainly as it relates to January 6,” press secretary Karine Jean-Pierre said on Thursday about the lunch.
+“The president tends to — and he’s done this before, he’s met with historians before — ahead of an important national moment, which we’re about to see certainly as it relates to Jan.
+6,” press secretary Karine Jean-Pierre said Thursday about the lunch.

 Friday’s remarks will be Biden’s fifth major speech focused on democracy.
 His fourth was in the critical swing state of Arizona in September, during which he invoked the late Sen. John McCain (R-Ariz.), a Trump critic and longtime Biden friend.

-“[Biden’s] not known for harsh political rhetoric or pearl clutching, so when he speaks about threats to our democracy, the public listens.
-His speech on the anniversary of January 6th isn’t important just because of the political ramifications, it’s important because we can never forget what Donald Trump did,” said Michael Starr Hopkins, a Democratic strategist.
+“[Biden’s] not known for harsh political rhetoric or pearl-clutching, so when he speaks about threats to our democracy, the public listens.
+His speech on the anniversary of Jan.
+6 isn’t important just because of the political ramifications, it’s important because we can never forget what Donald Trump did,” said Michael Starr Hopkins, a Democratic strategist.

 The president increasingly has targeted Trump in recent remarks and in particular during speeches to donors when fundraising across the country.